This is so long! This is supposed to be an account of the company history, not a novel!

-We refocused our energy on researching our next show and on the "Plic Ploc" tour.
-We performed 107 times that year, including a series of shows at the Maison de la Danse in Lyons in December, all completely sold out several months before the premiere.
-Michèle, the general secretary, told us that she was overwhelmed by the fervour of the public, who had started queuing in the early hours of the morning in the hope of getting a seat: “I thought that this type of thing was only for Johnny Halliday!”.
-That made us laugh.
-Yes, our audiences are really great!
+We refocused our energy on research for our next show and on the "Plic Ploc" tour.
+We performed 107 times that year, including a run at the Maison de la Danse in Lyon in December, all completely sold out several months before the premiere.
+Michèle, the general secretary, told us that she was overwhelmed by the fervor of the public, who had started queuing in the early hours of the morning in the hope of getting a seat.
+“I thought that this type of thing was only for Johnny Halliday!” she exclaimed.

-In April, at La Chapelle sur Furieuse, we started a research and audition phase in a small studio that we had fitted out for the occasion (because it was too expensive to put up the big top for this preliminary phase, and, we had no fixed place to work (see above!).
-Our next show would be called "L’atelier du peintre".
+In April, at La Chapelle sur Furieuse, we started a research and audition phase in a small studio that we had fitted out for the occasion (because it was too expensive to put up the big top for this preliminary phase, and we had no fixed place to work — see above!).
+Our next show would be called "L’atelier du peintre."

 At the same time, Bernard wrote and created "Le cabaret des valises" with the Télémaque troupe.

-At each location for a week, a fortnight, or more, we met new people, and visited new venues, bars, bookshops, restaurants, museums, cathedrals, and coastlines.
-Over the years, each one of us has built up a personal geography of France and Europe.
+At each location, whether for a week, a fortnight, or more, we met new people, and visited new venues, bars, bookshops, restaurants, museums, cathedrals, and coastlines.
+Over the years, each one of us built up our own personal geography of France and Europe.

-We installed the big top at Salins les Bains in May to resume work on "L’atelier du peintre".
-Pierre took advantage of the opportunity to make a short film there, called "Tempus Fugit".
-This was followed by a series of local performances of "Plic Ploc".
+We installed the big top at Salins les Bains in May to resume work on "L’atelier du peintre."
+Pierre took advantage of the opportunity to make a short film there called "Tempus Fugit."
+This was followed by a series of local performances of "Plic Ploc."

-"Secrets" (Éditions du Vendredi), Jean-Marie’s third novel was published in September.
+"Secrets" (Éditions du Vendredi), Jean-Marie’s third novel, was published in September.

 In November, we spent three weeks working at the Commanderie in Dole (Jura): it was the first time in our history that we had a permanent venue of the right size for our creative work (the first 25 years are the hardest!).